obedtandadjaja/knowledge-base/algorithms/sorts.md

+**There are 2 types of sorting algorithms: comparison sorts and otherwise.
+Comparison sorts share a property: the sorted order they determine is based only on comparisons between the input elements.
+Comparison sorts run on O(n log n) at best, such as merge, heap and quick sorts.
+However, other sorts like counting, radix, and bucket sorts can run in linear time; they use operations other than comparisons to determine the sorted order**

 | Algorithm      	| Worst-case running time 	| Average-case/expected running time 	|
 |----------------	|-------------------------	|------------------------------------	|
 | [Insertion Sort](#insertion_sort) 	| O(n^2)                  	| O(n^2)                             	|